dspringuel-va/blog-posts/devops-handbook/README.md

 *Why*

-When the infrastructure is easy and quick to rebuild, we can rely on the the build mechanism to ensure environment consistency across all machines/containers.
-If any manual configuration change is done on a production environment, it'll be lost when a new environment is created Thus, no variance is able to creep in production, which allows a more stable and controlled environment.
+When the infrastructure is easy and quick to rebuild, we can rely on the build mechanism to ensure environment consistency across all machines/containers.
+If any manual configuration change is done on a production environment, it'll be lost when a new environment is created Thus, no variance can creep in production, which allows a more stable and controlled environment.

-#### Modify our definition of done to include running in production-like environment
+#### Modify our definition of done to include running in a production-like environment
 *What*

 Before some work can be consider done, we must have integrated, tested,